0x946/wartales-wiki/docs/data/companions/experience.md

 # Experience

 Experience governs the companion's current level.
-Experience can be gained from successful [Combat] encounters and [Confessions].
+Experience can be gained from successful [Combat] encounters, [Confessions], and the [Training Dummy].

 ## Leveling